hwjiang1510/hwjiang1510.github.io/_pages/about.md

 ---
 I am a Ph.D. student at UT Austin, advised by Prof. [Qixing Huang](https://www.cs.utexas.edu/~huangqx/) and Prof. [Georgios Pavlakos](https://geopavlakos.github.io/).
 I received a M.S. in CS from UCSD in 2021, advised by Prof. [Xiaolong Wang](https://xiaolonw.github.io/).

-I work on 3D Vision, including topics of reconstruction, pose estimation, learning correspondences and interactions.
-My goal is producing scalable and generalizable methods for accurate world understanding.
+I work on 3D Vision, including topics of reconstruction, generation, pose estimation, learning correspondences and interactions.
+My goal is producing scalable and generalizable methods for accurate physical world understanding.

 <b><span style="color: red;">I am looking for full-time and postdoc opportunities.
 Drop me an email if your are interested.</span></b>